 In all cases, the humour is generated by the juxtaposition of exotic magic and modern London.
 And by the fact that – once the initial fantasy twist has been introduced – everyone behaves entirely naturally.

-It may take a moment or two to accept the new reality, since ‘the average healthy-minded young Englishman will not go over to fetish-worship without a struggle’, but resistance doesn’t last long.
+It may take them a moment or two to accept the new reality, since ‘the average healthy-minded young Englishman will not go over to fetish-worship without a struggle’, but resistance doesn’t last long.
 Typical of Anstey’s heroes is Leander Tweddle, the barber who inadvertently brings the statue to life in The Tinted Venus and who simply follows the evidence of his eyes: ‘He made no attempt to account for her presence there on any rationalistic theory.’